What is TMS Therapy?

 Contrary to popular belief, the brain is able to change and adapt.
 After years of research, it is now very clear that the brain is capable of changing, something we call neuromodulation.
 Electromagnetic stimulation of the brain, with a pulsing electromagnetic field, is one of the many ways to effect neuromodulation.

 In TMS Therapy, the pulsing electromagnetic field causes the release of neurotransmitters and nerve growth factors.
 TMS also causes an increase in blood flow to that area.
 The connections between neurons, called synapses, increase in density after a series of treatments.
-The area stimulated reconnects to other areas nearby and even at a distance.
+The area stimulated reconnects to other areas in the brain, that are nearby and can even reconnect with areas at a distance.

 TMS Treatment of Depression

 In depression, a PET Scan of the brain shows that the dorsolateral prefrontal cortex (DLPFC) is underactive.
-The limbic system is responsible for our moods.
-The DLPFC connects and influences the limbic system and therefore, indirectly controls our mood.
+The DLPFC connects and influences the limbic system, the complex circuit in the brain that is associated with mood and emotions.
+Therefore, the DLPFC influences our moods, indirectly.
 The underactive DLPFC connection to the limbic system is not as strong in depressed people.
 The DLPFC becomes active again after TMS Therapy, as shown by a repeat PET Scan.
 And this correlates with improvements in depression.

 TMS Therapy for other ailments